schmidb/AI-EAF/README.md

 6. **[Business Alignment](dimensions/business-alignment.md)**: **Transforming business models** to leverage AI-driven engineering capabilities and manage the economic implications

+## Getting Started

+New to AI-EAF?
+Start here:

+**[Getting Started Guide](getting-started.md)**: A simple onboarding checklist to help you begin your AI engineering transformation journey, including an initial assessment questionnaire and step-by-step guidance for your first 90 days.

 ## Maturity Model

 The AI-EAF includes a comprehensive [maturity model](maturity-model/README.md) that helps organizations assess their current state and chart a path toward AI-driven engineering.
 The model defines **five maturity levels** that apply across all dimensions: